rohit133/rohit133/README.md

 ### 🚀 Projects:
 #### Keeper
 A full-stack note-taking application where users can create, view, update, and delete notes.
-Built with React and Material UI for the frontend, Express.js and MongoDB for the backend, and hosted on Vercel and Render.
+Built with React and Material UI for the Frontend, Express.js, and MongoDB for the backend, and hosted on Vercel and Render.

 #### OpenD Marketplace